Ecommerce

 Other pages you need to create are the Privacy Policy page, Product pages, FAQ, Category page, User Registration page, Terms of Service, and Refund Policy page.

-You can also use Progressive Web Applications (PWAs) to provide an app-like user interface to customers on your website.
+You can also use Progressive Web Applications (PWAs) to provide an app-like user interface to customers on your ecommerce website.
 Pages developed using PWA development are user-friendly, work offline, and send automated notifications to keep customers informed of any ongoing deals or product updates.

 When adding products to their respective listings, ensure you create optimized product descriptions, add beautiful images of the products, and group them into their respective categories.